jgeraigery/SpotlightHelp/pages/ConnectAvailabilityGroup/availabilitygroup_grid_replicas.md

-## Primary role
+## Role

-One node takes the Primary role.
-Usually all other nodes have a Secondary role.
-If a node's role is Resolving then that node may be down.
+* One node takes the **Primary** role.
+Usually all other nodes have a **Secondary** role.
+If a node's role is **Resolving** then that node may be down.
-The failover mode for each node is configured by the DBA in the SQL Server Management Studio.
+* The failover mode for each node is configured by the DBA in the SQL Server Management Studio.

- When the failover mode is set to manual an accompanying icon highlights that manual failover is required.
+* When the failover mode is set to **manual** an accompanying icon highlights that manual failover is required.
 When no failover is available this icon is red.

  ![icon]({{ "/imagesClient/icon_refresherror.png" | prepend: site.baseurl }})